el-schneider/statamic-auto-alt-text/README.md

 - **Automatic Generation:** Generate alt text for assets using AI by listening for Statamic asset events
 - **Multiple AI Providers:** Support for Moondream (cloud or self-hosted) and OpenAI (GPT-4 Vision)
-- **Data Privacy:** Option to run Moondream locally, keeping image data within your infrastructure
+- **Data Privacy:** Option to use local Moondream endpoints, keeping image data within your infrastructure
 - **Control Panel Integration:** Field Action to generate alt text for individual images
 - **Bulk Processing:** Artisan Command for processing images individually or in batch